v-viksur/architecture-center/docs/microservices/interservice-communication.md

 ![](./images/interservice-communication.png)

+## Challenges

+Here are some of the main challenges arising from service-to-service communication.
+Service meshes, described later in this chapter, are designed to handle many of these challenges.

+**Resiliency.** There may be dozens or even hundreds of instances of any given service.
+In Kubernetes, these instances are deployed as pods.
+The Kubernetes scheduler is in charge of assigning a node for each pod.
+Pods may be destroyed and recreated for any number of reasons.
+It might be a node-level failure, such as a hardware failure or a VM reboot.
+Or Kubernetes may *evict* a pod because of resource constraints on the node.
+A pod template may be updated, causing a restart.
+A container may crash.
+Two patterns can help make service-to-service network calls more resilient:

+- **[Retry](../patterns/retry.md)**.
+A network call may fail because of a transient fault that is self-correcting.
+Rather than fail outright, the caller should typically retry the operation a certain number of times, or until a configured time-out period elapses.
+However, if an operation is not idempotent, retries can cause unintended side effects.
+The original call might succeed, but the caller never gets a response.
+If the caller retries, the operation may be invoked twice.
+Generally, it's not safe to retry POST or PATCH methods, because these are not guaranteed to be idempotent.

+- **[Circuit Breaker](../patterns/circuit-breaker.md)**.
+Too many failed requests can cause a bottleneck, as pending requests accumulate in the queue.
+These blocked requests might hold critical system resources such as memory, threads, database connections, and so on, which can cause cascading failures.
+The Circuit Breaker pattern can prevent a service from repeatedly trying an operation that is likely to fail.

+**Load balancing**.
+When service "A" calls service "B", the request must be directed to a particular instance of service "B".
+In Kubernetes, the `Service` resource type provides a stable IP address for a group of pods.
+Network traffic to the service's IP address gets forwarded to a pod by means of iptable rules.
+By default, a random pod is chosen.
+A service mesh (see below) can provide more intelligent load balancing algorithms based on observed latency or other metrics.

+**Distributed tracing**.
+A single transaction may span multiple services.
+That can make it hard to monitor the overall performance and health of the system.
+Every service can be generating logs and metrics, but if there's no way to tie them together, they are of limited use.
+The chapter [Logging and monitoring](./logging-monitoring.md) talks more about distribute tracing, but we mention it here as a challenge.

+**Service versioning**.
+When a team deploys a new version of a service, they must avoid breaking any other services or external clients that depend on it.
+In addition, you might want to run multiple versions of a service side-by-side, and route requests to a particular version.

+**TLS encryption and mutual TLS authentication**.
+For security reasons, you may want to encrypt traffic between services with TLS, and use mutual TLS authentication to authenticate callers.

 ## Synchronous versus asynchronous messaging

 There are two basic messaging patterns that microservices can use to communicate with other microservices.